 “I’m surprised you didn’t get fired yet.”

 “What are you talking about?”

-They are actually walking back out to the shop at this point, helping Joanne with the closing tasks.
+They were actually walking back out to the shop at this point, helping Joanne with the closing tasks.

-“You keep wandering around places,” Jacky says.
+“You keep wandering around places,” Jacky said.
 “It’s like you own the music store.”

-“I always come back here on my break,” Kenny defends himself.
+“I always come back here on my break,” Kenny defended himself.
 “I know my limits, okay?”

 “Where are we going today then?”
-Jacky asks, changing the subject all of a sudden.
+Jacky asked, changing the subject all of a sudden.

-Kenny shrugs his shoulders.
+Kenny shrugged.
 “Probably the same old stop at the house for dinner.”

 “Hey, how about coming over to my house tonight then?”